 Her passion for genealogy combined with practical and creative strategies keeps Katherine’s audience fully engaged and actively participating in her energetic and entertaining presentations.
 Participants leave with the tools necessary to do their own research, as well as the inspiration to do it!

-- Founder/President of the Virtual Genealogical Society (2018-Present)
+- Founder/President of the Virtual Genealogical Association (2018-Present)

 - President of the Michigan Genealogical Council (2017-Present)